AMTM-OSR/YazFi/README.md

 ## Prerequisites
 - Asuswrt-Merlin running on a supported ASUS router
-- Entware installed, preferably using amtm
+- Entware (optional but recommended), preferably installed via amtm, to enable enhanced features and functionality
-- jffs scripts enabled in the firmware; installing Entware should have taken care of this part
+- jffs scripts enabled in the firmware; this can be set manually, and installing Entware via amtm usually takes care of it

 ## Usage
 ### WebUI